nihemelandu/supply-chain-anomaly-detection/README.md

 - **Cost Reduction**: 20% improvement (95% CI: 15%-25%)
 - **Downtime Reduction**: 15% improvement (p < 0.01)

+📘 For a detailed breakdown of the problem definition, scoping process, stakeholder requirements, and project methodology, see the full [Methodology Document](docs/methodology.md)

 ---

 ## 🔬 Technical Implementation